cchamilt/WindowsMelodyRecovery/README.md

 Update-WindowsConfig.ps1
 ```

-This will update the Windows Configuration to the latest version.
+This will update applications and powershell packages through the package managers supported including inside WSL distributions.

 ## Backup the Windows Configuration